OpenTreeOfLife/reference-taxonomy/registry/README.md

 compatibility is defined as follows:

 If R has topological constraints and they are all satisfied by N, then R and N are compatible.
-(If R also has metadata, that metadata is not taken into consideration.)
+(This check is blind to any metadata that R or N might have.)

 If R has topological constraints and any is not satisfied by N, then R and N are not compatible.